Alisa Keeton

 Tell us about your toil.
 How are you investing your professional time right now?
 What’s your obsession?
 And why should it be ours?

 My toil is my message, the mission of Revelation Wellness, the ministry God started through me in 2011.
 When it comes to our physical bodies, the body of Christ has been silent for too long.
 When we did have something to say, it was too extreme.
 The dualistic thinking that the body is bad and the soul is good has not served the Church well.
-Jesus had a body and gave His body for ours, and one day we will have a resurrected body when God makes all things new.
+Jesus had a body and gave his body for ours, and one day we will have a resurrected body when God makes all things new.
 If the body doesn’t matter, why, one day, do we get a new one?

-Or there is the other extreme of asceticism—punishing the body to prove one’s holiness.
+Or there is the other extreme of asceticism — punishing the body to prove one’s holiness.
 Since the church hasn’t addressed the body in a way that is honoring and kind, the world swooped in, and off to the races we went with the health and fitness craze of the twentieth century.
 Without God at the center, health and fitness loses its way, and the toxicity of diet culture fills the air.

-I spend my time obsessively seeking God in His written and whispered words to me while looking at all the incredible science-backed research we now have concerning the body-mind connection.
-God, the One who designed our bodies and knows what they are for and how they work, surely has something to say about our bodies, and I am gladly seeking to listen, learn, and teach.
+I spend my time obsessively seeking God in his written and whispered words to me while looking at all the incredible science-backed research we now have concerning the body-mind connection.
+God, the One who designed our bodies and knows what they are for and how they work, surely has something to say about our bodies, and I am gladly seeking to listen, learn and teach.
 I spend my days working away on the puzzle pieces to understand how our bodies work while honoring the times we live in, leaving room for individuality.
 I will keep working at this until it’s a normal thought that our bodies are a doxology and that they are the way God’s love gets heard and seen.

 QUESTION #5: BOOST

-Cashiers, CEOs, contractors, or customer service reps, we all need grace flowing into us and back out into the world.
+Cashiers, CEOs, contractors or customer service reps, we all need grace flowing into us and back out into the world.
 How does the Holy Spirit invigorate your work?
 And how do you know it’s God when it happens?

 Without the work of the Holy Spirit in me and then this ministry, the whole cause of teaching people how to have a wholehearted and embodied faith is hopeless.
 The Holy Spirit is the activity of God.
 When teaching the body of Christ about the importance of their bodies, the common ground we can all stand on is that our bodies make possible activity.
-The Holy Spirit, the presence of God, is always looking for a partner—a body to put on like a glove.
+The Holy Spirit, the presence of God, is always looking for a partner — a body to put on like a glove.
 The Holy Spirit is the Helper who has taught me everything I needed to know regarding health and well-being.
 He’s not done talking, so I will stay busy listening.
-Almost all of what He is teaching is first for me—teaching me the things I am still learning to mature in Christlikeness.
+Almost all of what he is teaching is first for me — teaching me the things I am still learning to mature in Christlikeness.
 Then, once I understand and have applied it, I can teach it to others.
-I know it's the Holy Spirit teaching me when it's something I could not have learned on my own, and it’s something that makes me love and awe in God more.
+I know it's the Holy Spirit teaching me when it’s something I could not have learned on my own, and it’s something that makes me love and awe in God more.

 QUESTION #6: inspire